Alejogb1/job-board/blog-data/why-is-my-mspacman-v4-game-import-failing.md

 id: "why-is-my-mspacman-v4-game-import-failing"
 ---

-Alright, let's tackle this MsPacman-v4 import failure.
+, MsPacman-v4 import failure.
 I've seen this type of issue pop up quite a few times, especially when dealing with reinforcement learning environments like those from OpenAI's gym (now gymnasium).
 It’s not uncommon, and it usually boils down to a few predictable culprits.

 The error, as I understand it, manifests when you attempt to import or initialize the `MsPacman-v4` environment, likely within a python-based reinforcement learning workflow.
 The most common reason stems from version discrepancies or incorrect environment registration within the gymnasium library, which is likely the underlying environment framework.
 Occasionally, I've also seen it caused by a lack of required dependencies.
 Let's break down these potential causes and their solutions based on my experience debugging similar problems.